 Step Six: Assemble the Nigiri.
 Lay a strip of nori around the center of the rice mound.
 This helps hold the unagi in place and adds an extra layer of flavor.
 Place a slice of pre-grilled unagi on top of the rice.

-Optional Additions: If you like, you can add a small dab of wasabi on top of the unagi or between the unagi and rice.
+Optional Additions: If you like, add a small dab of wasabi on top of the unagi or between the unagi and rice.
 You can also sprinkle toasted sesame seeds or chopped scallions on top of the unagi for added flavor and texture.

 Serve and Enjoy!
 Arrange the prepared unagi nigiri on a serving platter.
 Serve the nigiri with pickled ginger on the side to cleanse the palate between bites.